HongxuMeng/netty/cs527_test/readme.md

-This is a test file.
+This is a test file
+Testing assigning correct user name